Associated Motor Cycles: History

-Post war
+After World War II

 Post-war landmarks start with the production of Matchless/AJS 350 cc and 500 cc singles, developed from the legendary war-time Matchless G3 produced for the Army.
 In 1946 Freddie Clarke joined AMC as Chief Development Engineer after a row with his former employers, Triumph, and in 1947 AMC absorbed Francis-Barnett, followed later by the acquisition of James in 1951.
 In 1949 the first Matchless/AJS vertical twin (500cc) was produced, later to be joined by 600 cc and 650 cc vertical twins in 1956 and 1959 respectively.
 On the racing front AMC were fielding the AJS Porcupine (500 cc forward-facing parallel twin), the AJS 7R (32 bhp, 350 cc OHC single), the Matchless G50 (a 500 cc variant of the 7R) and by 1951, the Matchless G45 (500 cc vertical twin).
 The AJS Porcupine had been designed for supercharging, before the rules changed ending supercharged racing motorcycles, but even so, Les Graham won the 1949 World Championship on an unsupercharged AJS 500 cc Porcupine.

 In 1951 AJS development engineer Ike Hatch developed a 75.5 mm bore x 78 mm stroke, three valve head version of the AJS 7R making 36 bhp.
 It was called the AJS 7R3, and was Ike's response to the Italian multi-cylinder racers.
 They did well enough in their first year, not as well the second.
 For 1954 Jack Williams, the works team manager, developed the bike further, lowering the engine in the frame, and making some tuning changes that gave 40 bhp @ 7800 rpm.
 It immediately won the first two rounds of the World Championship and took first at the Isle of Man TT.
 These were factory specials, but one has survived, and a second has been reconstructed from spares.
 In 1953 there was a Clubman range of Matchless/AJS 350 cc and 500 cc singles, and the production model Matchless G45 500 twin became available.

 In 1952 further extended the empire by taking over Norton.
 Then 1958 saw the introduction of unit construction 250 cc AJS/Matchless machines.
 From 1948, competition models of the singles were produced which gave the company some memorable wins.